CZ-NIC/knot-resolver/doc/user/config-cache-gc-prefetch.rst

    Require at least this number of accesses to the record per automatic update.
    It serves as a guarantee that prefetching will not significantly increase the traffic to authoritative servers.

-   Let us denote the :option:`min-accesses-per-update <cache/prefetch/min-accesses-per-update: <float>>` by k.
-   If we refresh the record for the first time, it means that at most one of those k accesses caused a normal update and we initiate the other one.
-   For successive refreshes, we again require at least other k accesses, but this time, there is no need for normal updates, and so only the one refresh is incurred.

-   So in the worst-case we have no more than two updates (1 user-initiated + 1 automatic) per k accesses.
-   In the usual scenario, where the updates are successful and restore TTL to the same value as previously, at most one update per k accesses is performed.
-   Furthermore, to meet the bound the precise timing of accesses is needed;
-   for regular accesses (and k > 1) the bound is even stricter.

 If the accesses are regular, their exponentially decreasing counter will converge to the equilibrium, where the increase in time is the same as the decay.